And the Skies, They Are a Changin’

 I started the morning early with some beautiful groomers off of Sundown Express.
 Sunshine Lift Line to Rolex was fast and carvy, and a groomed Rolex is always a treat.
 The wind started picking up, but Two ‘O Clock and High Noon were smooth and groomed.
 It’s a good day to make the big S turns as the mountain is calm and the crowds have thinned.

-A little zip up Elkhead Express brought me to the other side and a little morning cord on Lower Rainbow.
+A little zip up Elkhead Express brought me to a little morning cord on Lower Rainbow.
 I tried a run up Four Points, and the wind was howling, though I had a nice chat with a mountain ambassador named Tom, who l found out lived in my hometown, Glen Ellyn, IL for a time.
 You never know who you might meet on a chairlift and what you might find in common.

-I did get one run up Pony before it closed, and caught a nice groomer, though the wind threatened to blow me back up the hill.
+I did get one run up Pony before it closed and caught a nice groomer, though the wind threatened to blow me back up the hill.
 Lower mountain is a good bet for today, and there are still many nice turns to be had.
 The wind is our friend, because it blows the storms in, so embrace the changing conditions, ski safe and enjoy.

 The new year always feels like a time of renewal and optimism, and of contemplating how we want to spend our next year.
 Let’s go easy on ourselves this year and make new year’s resolutions a little more attainable, and a little more fun to strive for.
 Here are a few thoughts: